 Long-term negative cash flow can do serious damage.
 A small business could experience late fees, penalties, and a ruined reputation.
 If you have negative cash flow, you should take steps to recover.

-Tips for recovering from a negative cash flow
+Tips for recovering from a the effect of negative cash flow

 The faster you deal with cash flow issues, the better.
-Try these five tips to recover from negative cash flow.
+Try these five negative cash flow solutions.

 1. Determine the source